 What is Campral?

-Campral affects chemicals in the brain that may become unbalanced in a person who is addicted to alcohol.
-Campral works by restoring this chemical balance in the brain in an alcohol-dependent person who has recently quit drinking.
+Campral affects chemicals in the brain that may be unbalanced in a person who is addicted to alcohol.
+Acamprosate works by restoring this chemical balance in the brain in an alcohol-dependent person who has recently quit drinking.

 How should I take Campral?

 Take Campral exactly as prescribed by your doctor.
-Do not take it in larger amounts or for longer than recommended.
-Follow the directions on your prescription label and read all medication guides or instruction sheets.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 What happens if I miss a dose?